 I love social media and technology, I was teaching electronic media and culture for many years and I believe we could achieve a lot when we combine Art and Technology together.
 I recently started a meet up “Silicon Valley Art and Technology” and I’m very excited to be the host who connects artists with technologists.
 In terms of challenge, I think traditional art is a different game, it requires a lot of practice.
 Yet guo hua and calligraphy were once practiced in everyday life among Chinese, the practice is no longer by many as the society rely more and more on computers in generating information.
 Students cannot rely on the “undo” button when making a rice paper painting.
 It takes years and years of practice.
 I believe perhaps it is our human nature to take an easier path sometimes.
 I think the best way of preserving a tradition like rice paper painting is to make it adapt to the current time and Culture, this gets students excited and want to explore traditional arts.

-You are Founder and Curator of Behance Asia Team.
-How this social media for creative effectively helps in self-promotion?
+You are the Founder and Curator of the Behance Asia Team.
+How this social media for creativity effectively helps in self-promotion?